kyma-project/telemetry-manager/docs/contributor/arch/004-consolidate-pipeline-statuses.md

 ## Context

-When we began the project, we lacked familiarity with the API conventions outlined in [Kubernetes API Conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) about Custom Resource Definitions (CRD) statuses.
+When we began the project, we lacked familiarity with the API conventions outlined in [Kubernetes API Conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) about Custom Resource Definition (CRD) statuses.
 Instead, we made our own way by implementing a custom status condition structure, which was a subset of `metav1.Condition`.
 Additionally, instead of treating status collections as a map with a key of type, we treated is as a dynamic list.
 At the start, a Pending condition was given to the resource upon creation.
 As underlying resources were deployed and ready, a Running condition was added.
 If issues arose, we cleared the entire list and only added a Pending condition.
 This deviates from API best practices and could be confusing for end-users.